The Illuminating CompanyAssistance & Service Programs

-Home Energy Assistance Program (HEAP) 1-800-589-3101
+- Home Energy Assistance Program (HEAP) -- 1-800-589-3101

-HEAP is a federally funded grant program administered by the Ohio Development Services Agency through a network of local community action agencies.
+HEAP is a federally funded grant program administered by the State of Ohio Department of Development through a network of local community action agencies.
 HEAP provides customers help with paying winter heating bills, and occasionally summer cooling bills.